OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Installing-Software/Using-opkg.md

 // make these first 3 sections less like wikipedia and give it more personality ie make it more onion-y
 # What is OPKG?

 Not everything available for the Omega is installed right away.
-Some people may never need certain utilities and so we configure the Omega with packages you need, and let you tailor your Omega to suit your needs.
+Some people may never need certain utilities and so we configure the Omega with packages you will likely use, and let you further tailor your Omega to suit your needs.

-OPKG is the package manager for the Omega Firmware.
+This is accomplished with OPKG, the package manager for the Omega's Operating System.
 It is used primarily to download and install packages.
-If you're familiar with Linux or other Linux distributions then a good comparison for OPKG is the apt-get utility.
+If you're familiar with Linux or other Linux distributions then a good comparison for OPKG is the `apt-get` utility.

 # How to use the Package Manager